 The images of America’s great black woman writer, at 84, show a certain magnificence in the way she frames that thing that makes her Toni Morrison.
 I see it in her profile and in the way her voice is captured inside a sound booth as she reads her latest novel God Help the Child.
 It’s hard to describe.
 If I could find the right words to relay the right sentiment they would burst like colours strewn across the sky in yet another stunning sunset.
 I guess to experience Morrison’s tellings is to fall in love with written words because she exploits them in a manner to make us feel.
 Like how the sun rises and takes its bow splendidly, flowing silk ribbons and all.
 I’ll never forget that moment reading Beloved when I stopped everything, mid-everything, and went back two pages and reread; when she had us in that shed.
 I was shaken.
-Or how I actually felt sorry for those angry women because Sula had all their husbands and still mistreated them.
+Or how I actually felt sorry for those angry women; Sula had all their husbands but didn’t bother wanting them.

-Ghansah must have enjoyed writing about this golden author because it certainly feels like it.
+Ghansah must have enjoyed time with this golden author because it certainly feels like it.
 Considering she was assigned to write about a Nobel laureate on her 11th novel, her challenge was not to lose the reins nor lose the reader.
 I keep reading.
 Forget the dishes.
 I’d rather absorb more about this storyteller who moved with other novelists to become such a memorable part of our rites of passage.
 And she was more.
 Ghansah reminds us just how radical Morrison is as a keeper of the word; how she applied her editorial might back in the day and gave us critical writers who told the world, with every page, that black lives matter.
 Even then.